Youth Fire Intervention Program

-IFAP is a structured program involving trained firefighters providing information and education to children and other agencies who encounter a child engaged in unsafe fire related activities.
+The Youth Fire Intervention Program is a structured program involving trained firefighters providing information and education to children and other agencies who encounter a child engaged in unsafe fire related activities.
 The program includes collaborative partnerships with many other government and non-government agencies to provide additional mental health and social support for juvenile fire setters and their families.
-IFAP also has a focus on participating in research that will improve our knowledge of child fire setting and guide the development of appropriate intervention strategies.
+The Youth Fire Intervention Program also has a focus on participating in research that will improve our knowledge of child fire setting and guide the development of appropriate intervention strategies.

 To assist this aim there are four core objectives.

-- To research, develop, implement and coordinate an Intervention and Fire Awareness Program within FRNSW.
+- To research, develop, implement and coordinate the Youth Fire Intervention Program within FRNSW.